preslyp/weatherApp/README.md

 Primary requirement for running the UI is to have `node` installed ([nodejs.org](https://nodejs.org)).
 The required version is `>=18`.

 In order for the application to work, it needs an API key for [OpenWheather](https://openweathermap.org), from which it gets the data.
-After cloning the code, create a **.env** file.
+After cloning the code, create a **.env** file in the root directory.
 In it, add:

 ```
  VITE_WEATHER_API_KEY='your key'